 - Each team should have at least two members

-- The team should have a working prototype and ideally some user traction and some sales
+- The team should have a working product/service, traction and sales

-- The startup can be in ANY industry
+- The startup should be in any Tech or Digital industry

 Selection of Semifinalists